-Hearn and Wells operated a tomato cannery in Townsend in 1902 or 1903.
+Hearn and Walls operated a tomato cannery in Townsend in 1902 or 1903.
 Four cents an hour was paid for labor, fifty cents a day for boys, one dollar and a quarter a day for men, and one and one-half cents was paid for each bucket of tomatoes peeled.
 A copper check was given to the laborer after he or she had peeled a bucket of tomatoes.
 These copper and also fiber checks or discs were honored at the stores during the canning season; afterwards the company would cash in these discs.
 Many of the women kept tobacco sacks around their necks in which they would drop their discs.
-Both Negroes and whites worked in the 24.
+Both Negroes and whites worked in the cannery, and women as well as men.